eslint/eslint/docs/rules/spaced-comment.md

 If `"never"` then there should be no whitespace following.
 The default is `"always"`.

-The second argument is an object with one key, `"exceptions"`.
+The second argument is an object with two keys, `"exceptions"` and `"markers"`.
-The value is an array of string patterns which are considered exceptions to the rule.
+The `"exceptions"` value is an array of string patterns which are considered exceptions to the rule.
 It is important to note that the exceptions are ignored if the first argument is `"never"`.

 Exceptions cannot be mixed.
 From the collection of exceptions provided only one of them can be used inside the comment.
 Mixing of more than one is not valid.

+The `"markers"` value is an array of string patterns which are considered markers for docblock-style comments, such as an additional `/`, used to denote documentation read by doxygen, vsdoc, etc. which must have additional characters.
+The `"markers"` array will apply regardless of the value of the first argument, e.g. `"always"` or `"never"`.

 The following patterns are considered warnings: